jbqueru/yast3/README.md

 with the screen's refresh rate, or synchronizes itself with the display when it has time for that.

+## Interrupts

+The 5 threads are coordinated by 4+1 interrupts.

+Timer A takes care of the PCM buffer.
+It fires every time the PCM buffer is empty, swaps buffers, and wakes up the PCM thread to fill the next buffer.

+Timer B counts display lines, it updates the palette as needed, and, at the end of the last line, swaps display buffers if a new buffer is ready, unblocks the keyboard / mouse thread, and unblocks the rendering thread.

+Timer C runs at 300Hz.
+It updates a 300Hz counter, useful for sub-frame rendering precision, and is unblocked the PSG thread at 50Hz and the core logic thread at 60Hz.

+Keyboard/MIDI empties the ACIA queue.
+Note that it explicitly doesn't wake up any thread, the processing is done in the mouse / keyboard thread.

+VBL resets the timer B, to avoid situations where it gets out of sync.

 # Timeline and design thoughts

 ## Apr 25 2025